The Real Thing (Russell Morris song): Conception and recording

-The final product was a swirling psychedelic collage of music and sound effects which included deliberate edits and instrument 'dropouts' of the backing track (anticipating the Jamaican dub experiments of the 1970s) and an ominous spoken-word "buyer beware" message (suggestive of the LSD 'trip' experience) which was, in fact, Meldrum's heavily filtered voice reading aloud from the product disclaimer on an Ampex recording tape box.
+The final product was a swirling psychedelic collage of music and sound effects which included deliberate edits and instrument drop-outs of the backing track (anticipating the Jamaican dub experiments of the 1970s) and an ominous spoken-word "buyer beware" message (suggestive of the LSD trip experience) which was Meldrum's heavily filtered voice reading aloud from the product disclaimer on an Ampex recording tape box.
 The final edit was further processed by applying the then-novel studio effect known as flanging, in which two identical copies of the recording were played together but slightly out-of-phase with each other, producing a rich 'swooshing' sound effect around the music.
 The children's choir singing toward the end was sourced from an archive recording of a WWII Hitler Youth choir singing "Die Jugend Marschiert" (Youth on the March) and the song concludes dramatically with the children's choir shouting "Sieg Heil!" immediately followed by the cataclysmic sound of an atomic bomb explosion.

 The single is reported to have cost A$10,000, a typical budget for an entire album at the time, making it the most expensive single then recorded in Australia.
-"The Real Thing" became a national number one hit for Morris in mid-1969 and is widely considered to be one of the finest Australian pop-rock recordings of the era.
+"The Real Thing" became a national number-one hit for Morris in mid-1969 and is widely considered to be one of the finest Australian pop-rock recordings of the era.

-The Real Thing was added to the National Film and Sound Archive's Sounds of Australia registry in 2013.
+"The Real Thing" was added to the National Film and Sound Archive's Sounds of Australia registry in 2013.